mhabib73/MOFLab.github.io/content/publication/journal-article/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'SEM image of anti-resonant hollow-core fiber'
+  caption: 'SEM image and transmission loss of anti-resonant hollow-core fiber'
   focal_point: "TopRight"
   preview_only: false